Konczer/ComputationalThinkingWithPython/01_GettingStarted/README.md

 - Click on the "+" icon in the top right corner and select "New repository".
 - Enter a name for your repository (e.g., "TestProject").
 - Optionally, add a description.
-- Choose the visibility of your repository (lets make it public for now).
+- Choose the visibility of your repository (let's make it Public).
 - **Do not initialize this new repo with a README**—leave it empty (since you already have local files).
+- Leave the `.gitignore` on None (you can add it later).
+- Leave the license on None (you can add it later).
 - Click on "Create repository".
-- You will see a page with instructions on how to push your local repository to GitHub.
+- You might see a page with instructions on how to push your local repository to GitHub.

-- Follow the instructions to push your local repository to GitHub:
+  - "…or push an existing repository from the command line":
+  - `git remote add origin https://github.com/GITHUB_USERNAME/TestProject.git`
+  - `git branch -M main`
+  - `git push -u origin main`

 ### Connecting the Local and the Remote Repository

-Firrst navigate to the local repository folder (if you are not already there) `$ cd TestProject`
+First navigate to the local repository folder (if you are not already there) `$ cd TestProject`

-As a good prectice check if the folder is not linked to any other remote repository:
+As a good practice check if the folder is not linked to any other remote repository:
 ```bash
 $ git remote -v
 ```